nextflow-io/training/docs/basic_training/groovy.md

 [ 1, 4, 9, 16 ]
 ```

-By default, closures take a single parameter called `it`, to give it a different name use the `->` syntax.
+By default, closures take a single parameter called `it`.
+To give it a different name use the `->` syntax.
 For example:

 ```groovy linenums="1"
 square = { num -> num * num }